RE-PO: Robust Enhanced Policy Optimization as a General Framework for LLM Alignment: Abstract

 \section{Abstract}

 Standard human preference-based alignment methods, such as Reinforcement Learning from Human Feedback (RLHF), are a cornerstone technology for aligning Large Language Models (LLMs) with human values.
-However, these methods are all underpinned by a critical, yet flawed assumption: human preferences are homogeneous (representing a single, unified preference) and the collected data is noiseless (free from error).
-In reality, neither is true since human preference is pluralistic and annotators can make mistakes.
-This creates a discrepancy between the recorded data and the ground-truth preferences, which can misguide the model and degrade its performance.
-To address this challenge, we introduce \textbf{L}atent \textbf{C}ollective \textbf{P}reference \textbf{O}ptimization (LCPO).
-LCPO leverages an Expectation-Maximization (EM) algorithm to learn the latent collective consensus from noisy data.
-It operates by inferring the correctness of each preference label and using this probability as an adaptive weight to re-calibrate each data point's contribution to the training loss, thereby mitigating noise.
-We generalize this approach by establishing a theoretical link between arbitrary preference losses and their corresponding probabilistic models, elevating LCPO from a specific algorithm to a general framework for robust preference alignment.
-Theoretically, we prove that under the condition of a perfectly calibrated model, LCPO is guaranteed to converge to the true noise level of the dataset.
-Our experiments demonstrate LCPO's effectiveness as a general framework, consistently enhancing four state-of-the-art alignment algorithms (DPO, IPO, SimPO, and CPO).
-When applied to Mistral and Llama 3 models, the LCPO-enhanced methods achieve substantial win rate gains on AlpacaEval 2 and Arena-Hard, with improvements of up to 7.0\% on both benchmarks.
+However, these methods are all underpinned by a \rebuttal{strong assumption that the collected preference data is clean and that all observed labels are equally reliable.} In reality, \rebuttal{large-scale preference datasets contain substantial label noise due to annotator errors, inconsistent instructions, varying expertise, and even adversarial or low-effort feedback.} This creates a discrepancy between the recorded data and the ground-truth preferences, which can misguide the model and degrade its performance.
+To address this challenge, we introduce \textbf{R}obust \textbf{E}nhanced \textbf{P}olicy \textbf{O}ptimization (\textbf{RE-PO}).
+RE-PO employs an Expectation-Maximization algorithm to infer the posterior probability of each label's correctness, which is used to adaptively re-weigh each data point in the training loss to mitigate noise.
+We further generalize this approach by linking a broad class of preference losses to induced probabilistic models.
+This enables systematic robustification of existing alignment algorithms while preserving exact probabilistic equivalence for likelihood-style losses.
+Theoretically, under perfect calibration and a population/full-batch setting, we show that RE-PO recovers the true annotator reliability.
+Our experiments demonstrate RE-PO's effectiveness as a general framework, generally enhancing four state-of-the-art alignment algorithms (DPO, IPO, SimPO, and CPO) against their corresponding standard versions.
+When applied to Mistral and Llama 3 models, the RE-PO-enhanced methods improve AlpacaEval 2 win rates by up to 7.0\% over their respective baselines.
+Our code and other resources are available at \href{https://repo-alignment.github.io/}{repo-alignment.github.io}.